DiyaMatthew/Text-Summarization-with-Transformer-Architecture/README.md

 # Text-Summarization-with-Transformer-Architecture
-This project makes an investigation into DeepLearning based Text summarization using Transformer Architecture
+This project makes an investigation into Deep Learning based Text summarization using Transformer Architecture.